sajid-karim/cli-llm-man/README.md

 # CLI LLM Man

-CLI LLM Man is a command-line interface tool designed to generate summaries, examples, and custom commands based on user intent using man pages and a language model API.
+CLI LLM Man is a command-line interface tool designed to generate summaries, examples, and custom commands based on user intent using man pages and large language models (LLMs).
 This tool aims to simplify the process of retrieving and understanding command-line documentation.

 ## Features

-- Generate concise summaries of man pages.
+- Generate concise summaries of man pages
-- Display usage examples for specific commands.
+- Display practical usage examples for specific commands
-- Create custom commands based on natural language descriptions.
+- Create custom commands based on natural language descriptions
+- Interactive mode for continuous querying
+- Support for multiple LLM providers (OpenAI and Anthropic)
+- Response caching to reduce API calls and improve speed

 ## Installation